lewmi5/CodeCompare.github.io/README.md

 - **Data Parsing:** Extracts table data such as dates, images, language names, ratings, and rating changes.
 - **Markdown Conversion:** Converts the parsed data into Markdown tables and pages.
 - **Jekyll Integration:** Generates Markdown files formatted for use with Jekyll layouts.
-- **Subpage Generation:** Optionally creates individual Markdown subpages for each language, including generated content via DuckDuckGo Search.
+- **Subpage Generation:** Creates individual Markdown subpages for each language, including generated content via DuckDuckGo Search.

 ### Required Python Libraries